Fabrice-Deshayes-aka-Xtream/srt-translator/README.md

 ## configuration

-some variables can be changed on config.py file if needed:
+some variables can be changed on config.py file if needed. **please note that only deepl translation_engine is working.
+Microsoft one's has not been tested yet.**

 ```python
 # plannedPath is the place where your srt files planned to be processed are located to count number of chars